Skip to main content

 Luton Council Passport to Employment programme

-This ‘wrap-around’ service means that unsuccessful applicants can review their performance based on feedback and experience, helping them to become stronger candidates for future opportunities.
-Please encourage any care leaver who is actively looking for employment and skills opportunities to take up their free place on Passport to Employment.
+Please encourage any care leaver who's actively looking for employment and skills opportunities to take up their free place on Passport to Employment.
 Courses run throughout the year.
-Contact the programme lead at Luton Adult Learning to book places.
-The contact details: Tel: 01582 548541, website: Adult learning.

 Preparation for adulthood workshops

-We are planning to hold workshops in the near future.
-Please speak to your Personal Advisor for more info.
+We' are planning to hold workshops in the near future.
+Please speak to your personal advisor for more info.

 Further information